orthecreedence/cl-async/future.md

 fired with the return values from the callback.

-Also note that if a `future` is [finished](#finish) with another future as the first value, the original future's callbacks/event handlers are _transfered_ to the new future.
+Also note that if a `future` is [finished](#finish) with another future as the first value, the original future's callbacks/errorbacks are _transfered_ to the new future.
 This, on top of `attach` always returning a future, makes possible some incredible syntactic abstractions which can somewhat mimick non CPS style by allowing the results from async operations several levels deep to